hbctraining/In-depth-NGS-Data-Analysis-Course/sessionV/lessons/07_ChIPseeker_functional_analysis.md

 ### Visualization

 First, let's take a look at peak locations across the genome.
 The `covplot` function calculates **coverage of peak regions** across the genome and generates a figure to visualize this across chromosomes.
-We will do this for the Nanog peaks.
+We do this for the Nanog peaks and find a considerable number of peaks on all chromosomes.

 ```
 # Assign peak data to variables